Nonsustained VT in the absence of apparent structural heart disease

 - Marine JE, Shetty V, Chow GV, et al. Prevalence and prognostic significance of exercise-induced nonsustained ventricular tachycardia in asymptomatic volunteers: BLSA (Baltimore Longitudinal Study of Aging).
 J Am Coll Cardiol 2013; 62:595.

-- Lerman B, Stein, K, Markowitz S, et al. Ventricular tachycardia in patients with structurally normal hearts.
-In: Cardiac Electrophysiology: From Cell to Bedside, 4th ed, 2004. p.668.
+- Lerman B, Stein, K, et al. Ventricular tachycardia in patients with structurally normal hearts.
+In: Cardiac Electrophysiology: From Cell to Beside, 4th ed, 2004. p.668.

 - Kinder C, Tamburro P, Kopp D, et al. The clinical significance of nonsustained ventricular tachycardia: current perspectives.
 Pacing Clin Electrophysiol 1994; 17:637.